michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0041.md

 - n: the state or quality of being widely honored and acclaimed
 - n: favorable public reputation
 ### Family
+- fame: defame, fames, famous+
+- defamation: defamations
-fame: defame, fames, famous+;defamation: defamations;defame: defamation, defamatory, defamed, defamer, defames, defaming;defamer: defamers;famous: famouser, famousest, famously
+- defame: defamation, defamatory, defamed, defamer, defames, defaming
+- defamer: defamers
+- famous: famouser, famousest, famously
 ### Examples
 - Roger Clemens fails to get votes necessary for Baseball Hall of Fame, hurls bat shard at Mike Piazza’s plaque in Cooperstown.
 - In 2007, he was inducted into the Hall of Fame.